 Access to Rheologica Acta and Applied Rheology is free for all individual members of the ESR.
 Please access Rheologica Acta via the 'Member area'.

-All participants of AERC 2022 (Seville/Spain) are automatically individual members of the ESR until August 2023.
+All participants of the AERC (or ICR) of the past year are automatically individual members of the ESR until the next AERC.

 At every AERC or ICR, the editors of Rheologica Acta present the publication award sponsored by Anton Paar.
 This award gets selected by three editorial board members based on a preselection by the editors and is aimed to highlight the type of work which the journal likes to see published.